 February 9th is National Pizza Day.
 We’re making a new-to-us type of pizza: Detroit-style pizza.
 (After we wrote this article, we discovered that Detroit Pizza has its own holiday: June 23rd.
 So we’ll plan a Detroit-Style Pizza party for then.)

 The style is known for its square shape and thick, crispy-edge crust.
 It’s very different from the pie-like style of deep-dish Chicago pizza.

 Detroit-style pizza is a descendant of Sicilian-style pizza.
 It emerged in 1946 when Gus Guerra wanted something new for his neighborhood bar, Buddy’s Rendezvous.

-He began with a Sicilian pizza dough recipe from his mother-in-law, topped with the cheese and tomato sauce.
+He began with a Sicilian pizza dough recipe from his mother-in-law, topped with cheese and tomato sauce.

 He chose to use brick cheese*, popular in the Midwest, instead of mozzarella.

-However, rather than using the conventional round pizza pan, he baked his pizza in square, blue, steel automotive parts pans—plentiful in Detroit (Motor City) at the time.
+However, rather than using the conventional round pizza pan, he baked his pizza in a square, blue, steel automotive parts pans—plentiful in Detroit (Motor City) at the time.

-This formed a golden brown, cheesy crust around the pie: a crunchy goodness that made Detroit-style pizza different.
+This formed a golden brown, cheesy crust around the pie: crunchy goodness that made Detroit-style pizza different.